neurobagel/documentation/docs/getting_started.md

 this will:

-- pull the correct docker images (if you haven't pulled them before)
+- pull the required Docker images (if you haven't pulled them before)
-- launch the Neurobagel services
+- launch the containers for Neurobagel services
-- automatically setup and configure the services for you
+- automatically set up and configure the services based on your configuration files
-- automatically upload data to the Neurobagel graph (we provide example data for testing purposes)
+- automatically upload specified datasets to the Neurobagel graph (by default, it will upload an example dataset we have provided for a test deployment)

 You can check that your docker containers have launched correctly by running: